keethesh/UdemyEnrollEverywhere/README.md

     - [ ] Discudemy
     - [ ] Real.discount
     - [ ] allmycourses

     If you know such websites, that are not using Javascript preferably, please open an issue and tell me about it!

+- [ ] Make it use Firefox if Chrome cannot be used
+- [ ] Add a system to get and keep track of your courses, so that it won't try adding them again

 - Add more things to the Todo section of my README